Best of the Super Juniors: 2020

-The twenty-seventh Best of the Super Juniors was originally scheduled to take place from May 12, 2020, to June 6, 2020.
-It was postponed as a result of the global pandemic, and combined with the World Tag League from November 15 to December 11.
+The twenty-seventh Best of the Super Juniors was originally scheduled to take place from May 12 to June 6, 2020.
+It was postponed as a result of the global COVID-19 pandemic, and combined with the World Tag League from November 15 to December 11.
 On the intermission of the November 2, 2020 Road to Power Struggle show, it was announced that the tournament will be held in a single block format with ten participants.
 Yoshinobu Kanemaru was scheduled to participate in the tournament, however, he pulled out due to injury and was replaced by young lion Yuya Uemura.
 The final was held at Nippon Budokan.